markwylde/markwylde.github.io/src/content/blog/building-zerokey.md

 My first instinct was to reach for the usual tools:

 **Cookies?** They're sent to the server with every request.
 Even with the `httpOnly` flag off, the server still receives them.
-That violates our zero-knowledge requirement.
+That violates the zero-knowledge requirement.

 **LocalStorage with iframes?** Modern browsers have strict same-origin policies.
 An iframe from `auth.example.com` can't access the parent window's localStorage on `app.example.com`.
 The browser treats them as completely separate worlds.